radoslawkrolikowski/sentiment-analysis-pytorch/README.md

 * [biGRU with Glove vectors](https://github.com/radoslawkrolikowski/sentiment-analysis-pytorch/blob/master/5_biGRU_with_Glove_vectors.ipynb) or view the notebook using nbviewer here: [biGRU with Glove vectors nbviewer](https://nbviewer.jupyter.org/github/radoslawkrolikowski/sentiment-analysis-pytorch/blob/master/5_biGRU_with_Glove_vectors.ipynb)

-    This notebook covers the implementation of the bidirectional Gated Recurrent Unit model, which uses pre-trained Glove word embeddings.
+    This notebook covers the implementation of the bidirectional Gated Recurrent Unit model, which uses pre-trained Glove word embeddings together with additional features.

+* [TextCNN](https://github.com/radoslawkrolikowski/sentiment-analysis-pytorch/blob/master/6_TextCNN.ipynb) or view the notebook using nbviewer here: [TextCNN nbviewer](https://nbviewer.jupyter.org/github/radoslawkrolikowski/sentiment-analysis-pytorch/blob/master/6_TextCNN.ipynb)

+    In this notebook, we will build the Convolutional Neural Network model for text classification.

 ### Dataset